apacheli/whirlybird/core/interactions/README.md

 }
 ```

-Whirlybird also provides built-in utilities to help make building commands and
+whirlybird also provides built-in utilities to help make building commands and
 message components easier.
 It's entirely optional if you prefer them.

 Application command utility example: